The one-stop no excuse absentee process permits all registered voters to appear in person and vote at one of the early voting locations.

 Any registered North Carolina voter may request an absentee ballot by mail.
 No excuse is needed to vote by absentee.
 To request an absentee ballot, complete the North Carolina Absentee Ballot Request Form.
 The Absentee Ballot Request Form may only be signed by the voter or a voter’s near relative or legal guardian.
 According to the law, a "near relative" can be any of the following: spouse, sibling, parent, grandparent, child, grandchild, mother-in-law, father-in-law, daughter-in-law, son-in-law, stepparent, or stepchild of the voter.

-A completed Absentee Ballot Request Form may be scanned and emailed, faxed, or mailed to the county board of elections.
+A completed Absentee Ballot Request Form must be mailed or delivered in person to the county board of elections.

 More information is available on the State Board of Elections Civilian Absentee Voting page.

 Military/Overseas Citizens Absentee Voting

 Uniformed service members (and their eligible dependents), as well as U.S. citizens living outside of the United States, may request an absentee ballot under the Uniformed and Overseas Citizens Absentee Voting Act (UOCAVA).
 This federal act and corresponding laws in North Carolina allow uniformed service members and overseas citizens who are absent from their county of residence in North Carolina to request, receive and return an absentee ballot under special rights.